Harshdubeyx11/FIT-FROM-HOME/README.md

 2. DIET MAKER MODULE
 This module helps trainees plan their diet based on statistical and user-specific data.

-Key Features:

-Sets a calorie intake target based on user requirements Recommends suitable food items for the diet
-Customizes diets for bulking, cutting, or maintenance Data Flow:

 Uses data from the BASIC module
 Outputs data for the EXERCISE module